Saima Akram Chaudhry: Early life

-She was born in the Sadiqabad, Rahim Yar Khan District, Punjab Pakistan.
-She earned her M.A in Mass Communication from the Bahauddin Zakariya University.
+She was born in the Sadiqabad, a tehsil of Rahim Yar Khan District, in Punjab.
+She earned her M.A. in Mass Communication from the Bahauddin Zakariya University.

 Career

 Her first serial was Muhabbat Ab Nahi Hugi in 2014.
 She wrote Anaya Tumhari Hui in 2015.

-Later, she wrote many scripts, including Mere Ajnabi in 2015, Mera Dard Na Janay Koi in 2015, Adhi Gawahi in 2017, Gustakh in 2020, and Choti Choti Batain in 2019.
+Later, she wrote many scripts, including Mere Ajnabi, and Mera Dard Na Janay Koi (both in 2015), Adhi Gawahi (2017), Gustakh (2020), and Choti Choti Batain (2019).

 She wrote television films such as Love Siyapa and Dil Tera Hogaya in 2020.
-Her romantic comedy serial Suno Chanda earned her critical acclaim.
+Her romantic comedy serial Suno Chanda (2018) earned her critical acclaim.
 She also wrote the sequel to Suno Chanda, Suno Chanda season 2.

-In 2021, she wrote two Ramadan plays Ishq Jalebi and Chupke Chupke.
-In 2022, she followed that with two more Ramadan plays Hum Tum and Chaudhry and Sons.
+She wrote two Ramadan plays in 2021, Ishq Jalebi and Chupke Chupke, and another two in 2022, Hum Tum and Chaudhry and Sons.

 The following year, her next series Chand Tara failed to achieve the level of popularity compared to her previous Ramadan scripts, after which she announced a break of one or two years from writing Ramadan specials.